 Geraci, Joseph, Dares to Speak, Swaffham, Norfolk: GMP, 1997.
 A selection of articles from the periodical Paidika described below.

 Gide, André, Corydon, Paris: La Nouvelle Revue française, 1924, translated from the French by Hugh Gibb, New York: Farrar, Straus & Company, 1950.
+PDF.
 Four Socratic dialogues using evidence from naturalists, historians, poets and philosophers to show that Greek love is more natural than exclusive heterosexuality.

 Hössli, Heinrich, Eros: Die Männerliebe der Griechen; ihre Beziehungen zur Geschichte, Erziehung, Literatur, and Gesetzgebung aller Zeiten (Eros: the Male Love of the Greeks; Its Relation to the History, Education, Literature and Legislation of All Ages), 2 vols.: vol. I privately printed, Glarus, 1836; vol. II, St. Gallen: Scheitlin, 1838.
 A survey of references to pederasty in ancient Greek and more recent literature, showing its treatment in the author’s day as unnatural to be irrational.

 [Hutchinson, Charles Edward], Boy-Worship, Oxford, 1880.
 PDF.
 Notes.
 A privately-published pamphlet containing an Oxford undergraduate's musings on the powerful attraction of boys for men, both historically and in his day.